Titanomyrma

-Titanomyrma is a genus of prehistoric giant ant.
-The latest species to be discovered, T. lubei, was described in 2011, when a 49.5-million-year-old fossilized winged queen ant, comparable in size to hummingbirds, was found in Wyoming, United States.
-This fossil is the first fossil of a giant ant found in the Western Hemisphere.
-The presence of Titanomyrma in North America is considered to indicate "the first reported cross-Arctic dispersal by a thermophilic insect group".
-Another fossil species of this genus, T. gigantea, is the largest-known fossil or extant species of giant ant in the world.
+Titanomyrma is a genus of extinct giant ants which lived during the Eocene.
+The type species Titanomyrma gigantea and the smaller Titanomyrma simillima are known from the Eocene of Germany, while the third species, Titanomyrma lubei, is known from Wyoming, United States.
+The presence of Titanomyrma in North America was considered to indicate "the first reported cross-Arctic dispersal by a thermophilic insect group".
+However, a queen reported from upland temperate shales in British Columbia raised questions on the exact thermophilic nature of the genus.
+The type species of this genus, T. gigantea, is the largest-known species of ant, whether fossil or extant, in the world.